gymrek-lab/gymreklab.github.io/doc/WDL.rst

 #.
 If you want to submit jobs for each task instead of running them directly on the interactive node,
    change which :code:`backend.default` is commented out in the config.

-Either way, you need to be running cromwell on an interactive node.
+Either way, you need to be running Cromwell on an interactive node.
 If you want more logs from cromwell for debugging purposes (you don't), prepend the flag :code:`-DLOG_LEVEL=DEBUG`

 Cromwell has a server mode where you stand it up and can inspect running jobs through a web interface.
 I haven't